-Of all the 700 islands and cays that make up The Islands Of The Bahamas, Grand Bahama Island hosts the second-highest number of native bird species.
-You can see 18 of the 28 species of Bahamian birds that are not seen in the USA, Canada, or Europe.
+Of all the 700 islands and cays that make up The Islands Of The Bahamas, Grand Bahama Island hosts the second-highest number of native birds — 18 of the 28 species of Bahamian birds that are not seen in the USA, Canada, or Europe.
 Most of them live in the island’s national parks are home to a large number of them.

 Dive beneath the surface to explore a cavernous world that's one of the biggest and among the most environmentally distinct.
 The cave system is accessible from both land and sea, with permission to dive required in some areas.

 This National Park comprises 100 acres of natural beauty in the heart of Freeport.
 A 2,000-foot trail winds through coppice and pine forest.
 The birder's paradise is home to a variety of species that can be seen year-round, with peak season from October to May.

 Just one mile off the southern shore, this 1½ acre island is one of the smallest National Parks in The Bahamas.
 Park area includes the cay and the surrounding one-quarter mile of marine environment, which has four distinct reef zones.